A Comparative Evaluation: Bipolar Disorder Vs. Schizophrenia

 Bipolar vs schizophrenia: Similarities

 Bipolar disorder and schizophrenia may have a few overlapping symptoms, including mood disturbances and disorganized thinking.
-Additionally, they have similar etiologies—both disorders are thought to be caused by a combination of environmental and genetic factors.
+Additionally, the two mental health conditions have similar etiologies—both disorders are thought to be caused by a combination of environmental and genetic factors.
 Below are the primary areas in which symptoms of bipolar disorder and schizophrenia overlap.

 Emotional and cognitive struggles